 To be eligible to apply for nursing registration you must:

-- Hold a valid nursing license/registration, without restrictions, in the country in which you qualified or are currently practising in.
+Hold a valid nursing license/registration, without restrictions, in the country in which you qualified or are currently practicing in.

 How do I know if I’ve met the English Language Requirements?

 You have recently achieved the required score in one of the English language tests accepted by the NMC – please refer to this link for more information.